 German Merit Foundation (Studienstiftung) Fast Track and Scholarship ("allgemeine Hochschulreife/Abitur" only)

-Students who are recommended by their school for a scholarship from the German Merit Foundation (Studienstiftung des deutschen Volkes) will receive priority admission to the BSc programme on a fast track.
+Students who are recommended by their school (from May to July 2019) for a scholarship from the German Merit Foundation (Studienstiftung des deutschen Volkes) will receive priority admission to the BSc programme on a fast track.
 Instead of completing the full admissions process they only have to apply online, sit the interview and submit proof of language knowledge.
 Upon acceptance, they will automatically be granted a scholarship with 50% tuition reduction.
 If they are subsequently accepted into the Merit Foundation itself, Frankfurt School will increase the scholarship to 75% tuition reduction from the third semester onward.

 Since schools typically submit their recommendations to the Merit Foundation in June or July future students can apply for this scholarship even if we have already admitted them to the BSc programme, provided that they have not started their studies yet.
 Applicants will need a confirmation signed by the headmaster of their school confirming that they have been or will be recommended for the Merit Foundation's scholarship programme.
 Students also need to maintain a minimum grade point average of 1.5 on the German grading scale.

 The following scholarships are open to specific groups of students and consist of a 50% reduction of the tuition fees.

 For female students with a proven entrepreneurial streak.